 - The rash goes through different stages before healing completely.
 The illness typically lasts 2-4 weeks.

 Seek medical care immediately if you experience any of the above symptoms.
+If you do not have a primary health care provider you can all APH's Equity Line at 512-972-5560.

 Considerations for lowering risk of monkeypox